Skip to main content

 Nigeria

-Since 29 April, two Standby Team experts and one MSU staff have provided remote operational support to the Anglican Communion in Nigeria's Middle Belt to conduct a mapping of CSO partners working on conflict prevention and develop an interfaith early warning mechanism.
-The experts shared comparative models of early warning systems, including best practices from IGAD’s Conflict Early Warning and Response Mechanism (CEWARN) and Kenya’s National Early Warning System.
+Two Standby Team experts and one MSU staff continued to provide remote operational support to the Anglican Communion in Nigeria's Middle Belt to conduct a mapping of civil society partners working on conflict prevention and develop an interfaith early warning mechanism.
+The mapping exercise kicked off during the reporting period and has relied on MSU/SBT strategic guidance, including building on early warning models from other country contexts shared by the experts.

 South Sudan